C corporation: Formation

 In the United States, corporations are formed under laws of a state or the District of Columbia.
 Procedures vary widely by state.
 Some states allow formation of corporations through electronic filing on the state's web site.
 All states require payment of a fee (often under $200) upon incorporation.
 Corporations are issued a certificate of incorporation by most states upon formation.
 Most state corporate laws require that the basic governing instrument be either the certificate of incorporation or formal articles of incorporation.
 Many corporations also adopt additional governing rules known as bylaws.
 Most state laws require at least one director and at least two officers, all of whom may be the same person.
 Generally, there are no residency requirements for officers or directors.
 Foreign aliens are obligated to form corporations via registered agents in many states.

 Financial statements

-Corporations are required to issue financial statements in the United States.
+C Corporations that are publicly traded are required to issue financial statements in the United States.
 Financial statements may be presented on any comprehensive basis, including an income tax basis.
 There is no requirement for appointment of auditors, unless the corporation is publicly traded and thus subject to the requirements of the Sarbanes–Oxley Act.